Hand pointing at brain x-rays | Picture used for Glasheen, Valles & Inderman Injury Lawyers | Brain Injury Attorney Page

 Traumatic Brain Injury Lawyer

-Our lawyers represent individuals who have experienced traumatic brain injuries as the result of negligence, reckless or intentional misconduct.
-Traumatic brain injuries are prevalent.
-The Center for Disease Control (CDC) reports that there are approximately 1.7 million TBI cases in the United States each year.
+Our traumatic brain injury lawyers represent individuals who have suffered brain injuries due to negligence, reckless behavior, or intentional misconduct.
+Traumatic brain injuries are unfortunately common—the Centers for Disease Control and Prevention (CDC) reports that approximately 1.7 million TBI cases occur in the United States each year.

 Contact Our Firm